puppetlabs/puppetlabs-websphere_application_server/README.md

 This module has basic support for managing IBM HTTP Server (IHS) in the context of WebSphere.

-In the example below, creating an ihs instance will install IHS to `/opt/IBM/HTTPServer`, install the WebSphere plug-ins for IHS, and create a server instance.
-By default, this module will automatically export a `websphere_node` and `websphere_web_server` resource via the `websphere_application_server::ihs::server` defined type.
-These exported resources will be collected by the DMGR and *realized*.
-By default, an IHS server will automatically be setup in the DMGR's cell.
+In the example below, creating an ihs instance installs IHS to `/opt/IBM/HTTPServer`, installs the WebSphere plug-ins for IHS, and creates a server instance.
+By default, this module automatically exports a `websphere_node` and `websphere_web_server` resource via the `websphere_application_server::ihs::server` defined type.
+These exported resources are collected by the DMGR and *realized*.
+By default, an IHS server is automatically set up in the DMGR's cell.

 ```puppet
 websphere_application_server::ihs::instance { 'HTTPServer':